Racism and Redemption

 Righteousness and justice are the foundation of your throne; steadfast love and faithfulness go before you.

 God does not simply perform just acts or simply approve of the idea, he is justice.
 He is the standard, the figurative plumb line.
 Therefore, any action that fails to align with his nature by oppressing or hurting one of his children is injustice, whether it is racism, murder, or property destruction.
 God can never tolerate injustice, as it perverts the perfect harmony of his creation.
 St. Augustine wrote of tranquillitas ordinis — “the tranquility of order.”
-When this civil order is violated through unjust acts, this divine bubble of shalom is unceremoniously popped.
+When unjust acts violate the civil order, this divine bubble of shalom is unceremoniously popped.

 George Floyd was brutally murdered by a law enforcement officer while he was crying out for help.
 Breanna Taylor, Ahmaud Arbery, and now Rayshard Brooks were all killed for no justifiable reason.
 There was no nuance in any of these situations, and callously waiting for more “evidence” only serves to obfuscate the obvious.
 These killings were evil acts of injustice.

 So how do we respond to these horrid injustices?
 First, we must mourn.